 Disadvantages of Ultrasonic Testing

 - Manual operation of the sensitive probe requires practice: As the probes are sensitive, they need to be handled with extreme care.
-This is because, even with couplants, probes can pick up on a significant level of noise, which can hinder results.
+This is because, even with couplants, probes can pick up a significant level of noise, which can hinder results.

 - Technical knowledge required: Ultrasonic testing can be confusing without at least a basic understanding of the topic.
 To carry out this task, personnel will have to be given some technical training in this field.
 They will also need to practice their application methods a lot.

-- Water-based couplants pose a danger to tested items, need anti-freeze liquids: Water can be a danger to many items that are regularly tested using ultrasonic NDT.
+- Water-based couplants pose a danger to tested items, and need anti-freeze liquids: Water can be a danger to many items that are regularly tested using ultrasonic NDT.
 While it would be ideal for all test pieces to be water-resistant, this is not the case.
 And unfortunately, water-based couplants are the most common type of couplants.
 If they are to be used, it is advisable to use antifreeze on the item beforehand to prevent damage.

 - Equipment requires calibration, and thick test pieces will need multiple setups: The diagnostic equipment has to be calibrated according to the features of every test piece, which can be very time-consuming.
 In cases where the piece is too thick, the equipment will have to be set up multiple times for a single test piece.